CanSerra: Canadian Society for Education in Sierra Leone

 CanSerra is a grassroots group of individuals who bring positive change to the lives of children in Sierra Leone through education.
 The group does whatever is possible to bring education to marginalized communities in Sierra Leone.

-I have had the pleasure to work with Bassie Kargbo and the Canserra group for the last three years.
+I have had the pleasure to work with Bassie Kargbo and the Canserra group for the last few years.
 We have contributed to the completion of the primary school.
 Our donations helped with painting the exterior, new windows, classroom benches, and outdoor latrines.
 As well as the primary school, we have set up two post-secondary scholarships.
 In addition to these worthwhile causes, we have provided several school feedings.
 I look forward to working with Bassie and the Canserra group in the future.

 ~ Blaine Hill, teacher